-47 Note that this absolute space and time does not imply that we have a concrete material scaffolding.
+48. Note that this absolute space and time does not imply that we have a concrete material scaffolding.
 "For Newton, the existence of absolute space and time has to do with providing a structure, necessarily distinct from ponderable bodies and their relations, with respect to which it is possible systematically to define the basic kinematical properties of the motion of such bodies.
-For Newton, space and time are not substances in the sense that they can act, but are real things nonetheless".
-(Brown 2005:142)
+For Newton, space and time are not substances in the sense that they can act, but are real things nonetheless" (Brown 2005,142).

-48 Note that this 'cubic', Cartesian, picture of geometry is equivalent to e.g. polar coordinates.
-The essence is that internal characteristics (e.g. the metric) are invariant (stable).
+49. Note that this 'cubic,' Cartesian, picture of geometry is equivalent to e.g., polar coordinates.
+The essence is that internal characteristics (e.g., the metric) are invariant (stable).
 Beware of the fact that the Pythagoreans only used geometrical forms.
 It was René Descartes (1596-1650), who merged geometry and algebra and introduced coordinate systems, enabling algebraic calculations of figures.

-equably without relation to anything external, and by another name is called duration: relative, apparent, and common time, is some sensible and external (whether accurate or unequable) measure of duration by the means of motion, which is commonly used instead of true time; such as an hour, a day, a month, a year."
-(Newton's Scholium on Time, Space, Place and Motion.
-(Newton 2011).
+(whether accurate or unequable) measure of duration by the means of motion, which is commonly used instead of true time; such as an hour, a day, a month, a year.
+(Newton [1689] 2011)

 Then, be it a continuation of continuous linear motion (inertial motion) or by the experience of a force (gravity, collision, magnetism, etc.), place and time change to new values.
-A key discussion since the famous Leibniz-Clarke (the stand-in for Newton) correspondence (Alexander 1988) is: do we need an infinitely bidirectional stretched-out measure of time and space skeleton (framework) in which motion happens, or are we only dealing with a relative measure of motion, the position Leibniz (1646-1716) defends.
+A key discussion since the famous Leibniz-Clarke (the stand-in for Newton) correspondence (Alexander 1998) is: do we need an infinitely bi-directional stretched-out measure of time and space skeleton (framework) in which motion happens, or are we only dealing with a relative measure of motion, the position Leibniz (1646-1716) defends.

 Based on Newton, Kant hits a bottom line by declaring space and time as indispensable a priori; we cannot do without them.
 An event is at a certain place at a certain time.
-49 Newton's immensely important mechanical edifice became the standard model of mechanical thinking for centuries (Dijksterhuis 1986).
+Newton's immensely important mechanical edifice became the standard model of mechanical thinking for centuries (Dijksterhuis 1986).
 It is this, most productive, thinking that we have to overcome, as the world is more than a mechanical contraption.

 In Newtonian dynamics, the role of forces in the 'change' of the motion of objects, don't influence the status of the coordinates.
 The framework does not guide the motion of bodies.
-Forces, inducers of change, operate within the postulated absolute Euclidean geometric framework but there is no reciprocity, the framework itself does not change due to the physical activity 50, contrary to the situation in General Relativity Theory which we discuss below.
+Forces, inducers of change, operate within the postulated absolute Euclidean geometric framework but there is no reciprocity, the framework itself does not change due to the physical activity, contrary to the situation in General Relativity Theory which we discuss below.